StevenTammen/bibledocs.org/content/site/recordings-of-online-bible-studies/_index.md

 tags: []
 subsection: writing-and-content
 weight: 80
+summary: >-
+   I run three different online Bible studies (a general Bible study, a Greek study, and a Hebrew study), record our meetings, and post the videos on YouTube.
+The recordings of these groups are the only spiritual content from this ministry in video form.
+This page describes this idea at a high level, but spends most of its time explaining caveats with these recordings of the online Bible studies.
 ---

 I run three different online Bible studies (a general Bible study, a Greek study, and a Hebrew study), record our meetings, and [post the videos on YouTube](https://www.youtube.com/channel/UCFk7khraAKf68DZ5GeYEFIw/playlists).
 The recordings of these groups are the only spiritual content from this ministry in video form.